-Coinbase is more famous for its consumer-facing product, which is the buying and selling crypto as a brokerage platform.
+Coinbase is most recognised for its consumer-facing product, which allows individuals to purchase and trade cryptocurrency through a brokerage platform.
 As opposed to a trading platform, a broker is a service that buys from and sells assets to its customers, which is what Coinbase offers.
 Hence, such service is highly appreciated by the beginners who make their first steps into the cryptocurrency sector.

 The users do not directly trade with one another, and Coinbase gets its revenue out of buying the assets at a discounted price while also selling them at a premium above the market price.

 Coinbase supports close to 60 digital assets available for depositing, buying, selling, and withdrawing.
 Not all assets are available with all of these functions.
 How each user can interact with any asset largely depends on their location and, to a lesser extent, Coinbase’s infrastructure supporting the asset.

 Coinbase customers can interact with the consumer interface (Coinbase.com) through the web or the mobile app.
 The interface is intuitive and one of the simplest to use, even for beginners.

 Coinbase launched its trading platform in 2015.
 Dubbed Coinbase Exchange, trading was the natural expansion to its already popular buying and selling brokerage service.
 The product was rebranded in 2016 to Global Digital Asset Exchange or GDAX, and later in 2018 to the current Coinbase Pro.